Wade Wilson (criminal): Murders

-On October 7, 2019, Wilson committed two murders within hours.
-The first victim, Kristine Melton, was strangled in her home after Wilson had met her at a live music bar.
-Later that day, Diane Ruiz, a mother of two and a bartender, was strangled and subsequently run over multiple times after being lured into Melton's car under false pretenses.
+On October 7, 2019, Wilson committed two murders within hours of each other.
+After Wilson met the first victim, Kristine Melton, he strangled her in her home.
+Then he left the body wrapped in carpets and bedding in the house.
+Later that day, after luring Diane Ruiz into his car under false pretenses, Wilson murdered the waitress and mother of two.
+After strangling Ruiz, he realized that she was still breathing, so he drove his car over her multiple times until, as Wilson himself admitted, "she looked like spaghetti".
+He sexually assaulted her after he killed her.
 He called his biological father, Steven Testasecca, soon afterwards and confessed to murdering the women.
 Testasecca and his wife called the police and Wilson was arrested the following day.
 He told detectives that he would be willing to "do it again".

 Legal proceedings and public reaction

 During legal proceedings, evidence of Wilson's mental health was presented, including testimony about his brain injuries.
 A neurologist testified that brain scans showed trauma and impairment which might explain some of Wilson's impulsive behaviors.
 However, experts for the prosecution argued that drug abuse was a more significant factor in his actions.
 The defense claimed that Wilson's drug abuse could have impaired his judgment at the time of the crime.

 Wilson's biological father, Steven Testasecca, testified against him in court, recounting details of his confession over the phone.
 Testasecca stated that his son ran over Ruiz after realizing she was not yet dead, and also could not explain his motives beyond "I just wanted to do it."
 More than the required 8 out of the 12 jurors recommended the death penalty for Wilson (9 for the murder of Melton and 10 for the murder of Ruiz).
 Having the power to take or disregard the jury's suggestion, judge Nicholas Thompson imposed two death sentences.
 Wilson is appealing the decision to the Supreme Court of Florida.

 Wilson's sentencing was marked by public interest and controversy, including numerous messages from individuals pleading for clemency.
 His case raised questions about the intersection of mental health, criminal behavior, and the justice system.
 The case attracted extensive media coverage, partly because of Wilson's common name with the well-known fictional character Deadpool aka Wade Wilson of the Marvel Comic books and subsequent films.
 Public reactions were mixed, with some expressing sympathy due to his mental health issues, while others focused on the brutality of his crimes.